nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Usability

 It is very easy for a user to use the system.
 There is a detailed user guide provided as well as a help command.
+The user guide can be accessed [here](UserGuide.md)

 ## Glossary